wenleicao/wenleicao.github.io/_posts/2017-03-11-Observe-SAP-Data-Service-CDC-Behavior-Using-Table-Comparison.md

 I created data service job like the follows, what is displayed is data flow part.
 <img src="/images/blog5/DS_Dataflow.PNG" >

 In this data flow, you can see the data before the job is run.
-I included three map operation transform to collect the records, which defined by table comparison as insert, update and delete.
+I included three map operation transforms to collect the records, which defined by table comparison as insert, update and delete.

 Double click the table comparison, we can see the configuations.
 You can see we are comparing two tables based on their customernumber and monitor the change of customername and address.
 Please note, I checked "Detected deleted row" options because I want to monitor what in deleted in existing table.
 If you don't need, you can leave it unchecked.
 <img src="/images/blog5/table_comparison_config1.PNG" >